bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-58-humility-practice.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 43</span></h3>
-<p>The ultimate life practice empathy by trying to understand why others think and act as they do, rather than judging them based on your own standards.</p>
+<p>Joa practice empathy by trying to understand why others think and act as they do, rather than judging them based on your own standards.</p>
 </div>

 <div class="verse">